 You’ve seen cannabidiol or CBD oil online, and you’ve seen hemp seed oil in your local health food stores.
 One costs about an order of magnitude more than the other.
 Further complicating and confusing matters is the variety of naming variations under which companies market their CBD products.
 You’ll see CBD oil sold under names like “CBD Hemp Oil” and “Full-Spectrum Hemp Extract.”
 If you search on a website like Amazon – which doesn’t allow CBD product sales – you’ll see small, expensive bottles sold only as “hemp oil.”
 Do those bottles contain any CBD at all?
 Who knows – but we certainly wouldn’t take a chance on any hemp-derived product unless it has transparent labeling.

 You’re a cost-conscious consumer.
 You want to get the most that you can for your money.
 If you can get the same product for $10 that other companies sell for $100, you want to do that.
-As you might have already guessed, though, hemp oil and CBD oil are not the same things – but both products have benefits.
-When you’re done reading this article, you’ll understand the differences and will know how to buy the right hemp product for your needs.
+As you might have already guessed, though, hemp oil and CBD oil are not the same things – but both oils have benefits.
+When you’re done reading this article, you’ll understand the differences between hemp and will know how to buy the right hemp product for your needs.

 - 1 What Is Hemp Seed Oil?

 - 3 Hemp Seed Oil Isn’t Cheap CBD Oil

 - 4 Differentiating Between the Two Potential Sources of Hemp Oil

 - 5 Protecting Yourself from Deceptive Marketing Practices

 - 6 Choosing the Hemp Oil Product That’s Best for You

 - 7 Protecting Yourself From a Disappointing Purchase